OSOceanAcoustics/echopop/docs/theory/semivariogram_theory.md

     \tag{3.4}
 $$

 where $\mathbb{C}(0)$ is the variance at zero lag (the process variance).
-In this context, the semivariogram and covariance function contain equivalent information about spatial correlation.
+In this context, the semivariogram and covariance function contain equivalent information about spatial correlation {cite:p}`chiles_geostatistics_2012,webster_2007`.
 In this document, the scalar $h$ denotes a generic lag distance.

 (isotropy-and-anisotropy)=
 ## Isotropy and anisotropy